connorshea/vglist/DESIGN_DOC.md

      - Also worth noting that you can rent or borrow games, so you may not own them but _have_ completed them.
      - Maybe also have Completed*, which is "Essentially Completed" for games where you didn't _quite_ complete it, but you feel you're finished with it?
   - [ ] Start Date / Completion Date
-  - [ ] Notes (any notes you want to add about the game, essentially a mini review)
+  - [x] Comments (any notes you want to add about the game, essentially a mini review)
   - [ ] Replayed (A counter for the number of times you've replayed a game)
   - [ ] Favorite (you can favorite games in your library, which is tracked separately from your Score)
   - [ ] Physical/Digital
     - I'm really not sure how to handle this, theoretically you can own a game for Switch digitally as well as physically.
 - [ ] Exporter (export your games list, probably as JSON, _maybe_ as a CSV?)
-- [ ] Build the initial system for importing game information from another source (build the game database from the GiantBomb Wiki?
+- [x] Build the initial system for importing game information from another source (build the game database from the GiantBomb Wiki?
 Wikipedia/Wikidata?
 PCGamingWiki?
 A combination of these?
 Somewhere else?)
 - [ ] API?
 - [ ] Game creation / modification
   - AniList has a concept of "moderators" that can update information on anime, e.g. adding missing genres or tags, changing the release date when it's delayed, etc.
   - We'll need some way for the user to create a game when a new one comes out.
-  - Uploading cover art is another sticking point, since we'll need to host those images (not easy on Heroku).
+  - Uploading cover art is another sticking point, since we'll need to host those images.

 Some decisions that need to be made: